levonhovhannisyan1/expense_tracker/README.md

 # expense_tracker

+THIS REPO IS JUST A DRAFT FOR MY DJANGO PROJECT 'EXPENSE_TRACKER'

 The name of the project is 'Expense Tracker', the project is created to help a user manage his finances, track his expenses, set budgets and financial goals, in one word you will save money with this project.

 There are